Pulmonic regurgitation usually does not cause symptoms.

 The pulmonic valve is in the opening between the right ventricle and the blood vessels going to the lungs (pulmonary arteries).
 The pulmonic valve opens as the right ventricle contracts to pump blood into the lungs.
 When the pulmonic valve does not close completely, some blood leaks backward from the pulmonary arteries into the right ventricle, termed regurgitation.
+(See also the video .)

 The most common cause of pulmonic regurgitation is